hingole/connect-session-firebase/README.md

 ## Options

-  - `database` A pre-initialized Firebase Database app instance.
+  - `database` A pre-initialized Firebase or Firestore Database app instance.
   - `sessions` (optional) A child reference string for session storage. (defaults to "sessions")
   - `reapInterval` (optional) How often expired sessions should be cleaned up (defaults to 21600000) (6 hours in milliseconds)
+     Note: 'reapInterval' option is not supported with firestore backend.
   - `reapCallback` (optional) A callback function to execute whenever a session clean up occurs

 ## Usage

-Initialize `firebase-admin` database and pass the instance to `FirebaseStore`.
+Initialize `firebase-admin` database and pass the instance to `FirebaseStore` or `FirestoreStore`.
 Connecting to the database requires a credential cert via a JSON file from the [Firebase IAM & Admin Console](https://console.firebase.google.com/iam-admin/projects).

 * [Connect](http://senchalabs.github.io/connect)